Chronic Resentment, Anger,

 What is emotional abuse?

-Behaviors intended to make loved ones feel bad about themselves…
+Behaviors intended to make loved ones afraid or feel bad about themselves.

 Though often not willfully, abusers invoke shame or fear to get what they want.